jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 invoked twice.
 For this reason, we will usually avoid pragmas in future chapters.
 More information on pragmas can be found in the Agda documentation.

+#### Exercise `shapes` (recommended) {#shapes}

+Agda's standard library also includes a library of floating-point values.
+Consider this type of geometric shapes:

+    open import Data.Float
+    data Shape : Set where
+      circle : Float → Shape
+      rectangle : Float → Float → Shape

+Create a separate file for this exercise, since `Data.Float` loads `Data.Nat`.

+ - Write the functions `area` and `perimeter` which take a `Shape` and return the value of the respective property of the shape.

+ - Add a constructor `triangle` to `Shape`.
+The new constructor should take three values, the length of the sides of the triangle.

+ - Add cases to `area` and `perimeter` for `triangle`.

 ### Naturals, strings and characters